 It was refreshing to see the Duchess step out in a blouse and trouser combination.
-She wore the Gucci pussy bow silk crepe blouse (£790) - available at Net-A-Porter, Nordstrom, and My Theresa.
+She wore the Gucci pussy bow silk crepe blouse (£790).

 The blouse is 100% silk satin georgette in a colour called ‘pale violet orchid.’
 It features a relaxed silhouette, covered buttons on the back, and a high collar with a pussy bow.
 Kate wore the blouse backward as per stock photos and product description.